Stagflation: Causes

 Economists offer two principal explanations for why stagflation occurs.
 First, stagflation can result when the economy faces a supply shock, such as a rapid increase in the price of oil.
 An unfavourable situation like that tends to raise prices at the same time as it slows economic growth by making production more costly and less profitable.

 Second, the government can cause stagflation if it creates policies that harm industry while growing the money supply too quickly.
-These two things would probably have to occur simultaneously because policies that slow economic growth do not usually cause inflation, and policies that cause inflation do not usually slow economic growth.
+These two things would probably have to occur together because policies that slow economic growth rarely cause inflation, and policies that cause inflation rarely slow economic growth.

 Supply shock

-At the start of the Six-Day War when Israel invaded the Sinai Peninsula all the way down to the Suez Canal.
-The Egyptian President Gamal Abdel Nasser, who was aligning with the Soviet Union, closed down the Suez Canal for eight years starting in 1967 as soon as the Six-Day War broke out.
-Oil through the Suez Canal from the Middle East to Europe had to be rerouted around the Continent of Africa.
-When Egypt tried to cross the Suez Canal and take back the Sinai Peninsula in the Yom Kippur War in late 1973, that is what triggered the Oil embargo in October 1973, when Richard Nixon supported funding Israel with $2.2 billion over the conflict.
-That resulted in OAPEC countries cutting production of oil and placing an embargo on oil exports to the United States and other countries backing Israel.
+As soon as the Six-Day War started in 1967 and Israel invaded the Sinai Peninsula down to the Suez Canal, the Egyptian President Gamal Abdel Nasser, who was aligning with the Soviet Union, closed down the Suez Canal for eight years.
+Oil from the Middle East to Europe had to be rerouted around Africa.
+Egypt then tried to cross the Suez Canal and take back the Sinai Peninsula in the Yom Kippur War in late 1973.
+Richard Nixon supported funding Israel with $2.2 billion over the conflict, which triggered an oil embargo in October 1973 when the countries of the Organization of Arab Petroleum Exporting Countries (OAPEC) cut production of oil and placed an embargo on oil exports to the United States and other countries backing Israel.

 Excess demand

 Money supply in the early 1970s increased at almost 15% year over year in the United States and the Consumer price index lags behind about one year or two.
-Britains monetary policy was also dovish causing excess demand.
+Britain's monetary policy was also dovish causing excess demand.

 End of Bretton Woods system

-In the mid 1970s the Bretton Woods system was failing and countries fixed exchange rate system between currencies started to float, and the Gold standard where currencies were pegged to gold was abandoned.
+In the mid 1970s the Bretton Woods system was failing and countries' fixed exchange rate system between currencies started to float, and the gold standard where currencies were pegged to gold was abandoned.
 The price of gold and oil became very volatile after many years of steadiness.